skotak2/Package-Pricing-At-Mission-Hospital/README.md

 ### Removing Variables based on avalability of data

-* Removed Stay at hospital ICU and Ward.It is a reflective construct variable.
-Cannot predict length of stay accurately at the time of admission to compute total treatment cost.
+* Removed the variable - "Stay at hospital ICU and Ward".It is a reflective construct variable.
+Its not possible to predict the length of stay, accurately at the time of admission to compute total treatment cost.

-The below graphs illustrate on the correlation between target variable and Hospital Admission - both at Intensive Care Unit and Normal care unit
+The below graphs illustrates on the correlation between target variable and Hospital Admission - both at Intensive Care Unit and Normal care unit

 ![GitHub Logo](https://github.com/skotak2/Package-Pricing-At-Mission-Hospital/blob/main/Images/ICU_high_Cor.JPG)

 * Considered ln(Total Cost) instead of Total Cost to Hospital(INR).
-Our variable has a right skew.
+The total cost value variable has a right skew.
 Taking the log would make the distribution of our transformed variable appear more symmetric.

-From the below graphs we see that the data is normalized when we take the logarthmic value of the variable
+From the below graphs we see that the data is normalized by taking the logarthmic value of the variable,

 ![GitHub Logo](https://github.com/skotak2/Package-Pricing-At-Mission-Hospital/blob/main/Images/Skew_target_var.JPG)